Safe Routes to School

 |Download this pdf for easy-to-find answers to common Student Travel Tally Week questions.
 Click here for an FAQ that will answer most of your questions.|

 |This installment in our Learn it.
 Do it.
 Live it. series offers more details on how to participate in Student Travel Tally Week.
 It includes a sample letter or email from your principal to send to teacher, scripts for daily announcement during Student Travel Tally Week, and ways to help teachers explain each travel mode choice to students.
 Click here for the Student Travel Tally Week Learn it.
 Do it.
 Live it.|

 ||Schools participating in Student Travel Tally Week are encouraged to collect and record their school’s tallies using the SRTS National Center’s Database.
 This way we can easily compare our schools between divisions and across the state.
 Using the National Center Database, schools can easily collect tallies online or on paper.

 |Need some ideas for connecting Student Travel Tally Week to the classroom?
 Consider the ideas on this Classroom Connections.
 These are ‘starter’ ideas only.
 We want to add your ideas to the list!

 First time participants in Student Travel Tally Week will receive a Safe Routes to School Banner.
 Second time participants will receive an STTW participation decal to decorate their SRTS Banner.

 Student Travel Tally Week in Virginia

-163 schools across the state participated in Student Travel Tally Week, last September.
-In addition to learning about their own student travel trends and setting the baseline measurement for future Safe Routes to School projects, these schools are able to make division and statewide reports to see how their schools compare with their division and across the state.
+195 Schools across the state participated in Student Travel Tally Week last September.
+In addition to learning about their own student travel trends and setting the baseline measurement for future SRTS projects, these schools are able to make division and statewide reports to see how their schools compare within their division and across the state.
 You can view the statewide report for a detailed analysis.

 - 2% of students ride in a carpool